hacspec/hax/book/src/contributing/architecture.md

 ### `hax-frontend-exporter` Library

 This library mirrors the internal types of the Rust compiler (`rustc`) that constitute the **HIR** (High-Level Intermediate Representation), **THIR** (Typed High-Level Intermediate Representation), and **MIR** (Mid-Level Intermediate Representation) ASTs.
-It extends them with additional information such as attributes, trait implementations, and removes IDs indirections.
+It extends them with additional information such as attributes, trait implementations, and removes ID indirections.

 **`SInto` Trait:** The library defines an entry point for translating a given `rustc` value to its mirrored hax version using the `SInto` trait (stateful `into`).
 For a value `x` of type `T` from `rustc`, if `T` is mirrored by hax, then `x.sinto(s)` produces an augmented and simplified "hax-ified" AST for `x`.
 Here, `s` represents the state holding information about the translation process.